-Prior to inclusion into the Central Registry an evaluation, sometimes referred to as a gap analysis, of each code was conducted to identify any "gaps" between the SQA practices being allowed and DOE's requirements and criteria for safety software.
+Prior to inclusion into the Central Registry an evaluation, sometimes referred to as a gap analysis, of each code is conducted to identify any "gaps" between the SSQA practices being followed and DOE's requirements and criteria for safety software.
 Code-specific guidance reports are developed where needed to identify applicable regimes in accident analysis, default inputs, and special conditions for using the toolbox codes for DOE applications.
 These documents as well as general information are available through the toolbox code links provided above.

-The codes in the Central Registry were mostly developed outside of DOE (e.g., NOAA and NIST) or by DOE laboratories for other Federal Agencies (e.g., Nuclear Regulatory Commission).
+The codes in the Central Registry were developed by other Federal Agencies (e.g., NOAA and NIST) or by DOE laboratories for other Federal Agencies (e.g., Nuclear Regulatory Commission).
 Access to the toolbox codes or their use is subject to agreements, conditions and restrictions established by the code owners or Federal agencies.

-The Office of Quality Assurance and Nuclear Safety Management Programs (AU-32) is responsible for managing the Safety Software Central Registry.
+The Office of Quality Assurance and Nuclear Safety Management Programs (AU-32) is responsible for managing the Central Registry.
 However, the toolbox code owners are responsible for ensuring that the codes are maintained in accordance with established requirements.
 Newer versions of these toolbox codes representing major changes to codes are reviewed as necessary for inclusion in the Central Registry.

 Use of the Central Registry toolbox codes is not mandatory.
-However, using the codes offers a number of advantages to the DOE and its contractors.
-Some of these advantages include: 1) the gap analysis evaluation performed provides valuable information on the code regarding application of SQA requirements, 2) the evaluation extends beyond the DOE safety software quality assurance criteria to the review of the code's capability to properly perform safety basis calculations, 3) the DOE specific guidance documents identify limitations and vulnerabilities not readily found in other code documentation, and 4) due to the established pedigree, assessments of the toolbox code by Field Office and site contractors may be reduced in scope.
+However, using the codes offers several advantages to the DOE and its contractors.
+Some of these advantages include: 1) the gap analysis evaluation performed provides valuable information on the code regarding application of SSQA requirements, 2) the evaluation extends beyond the DOE SSQA criteria to the review of the code's capability to produce verifiable and acceptable results, and 3) due to the established pedigree, further evaluation of the toolbox code by DOE and site contractors may be reduced in scope.